 Energy efficiency: Every home Beazer builds meets or exceeds the most current Energy Star requirements.
 The result: lower energy bills.

-- 12-month limited warranty: Buyers can get additional peace of mind with a 12-month limited warranty that covers some structural repairs after move in.
+12-month limited warranty: Buyers can get additional peace of mind with a 12-month limited warranty that covers some structural repairs after move in.

 Communication throughout the building process: Users can visit the construction site at any time and get regular reports about progress on their home.

-- Lots of options for customization: Consumers can select from hundreds of design options, including types of siding, cabinetry, countertops and flooring.
+Lots of options for customization: Consumers can select from hundreds of design options, including types of siding, cabinetry, countertops and flooring.
 And an in-house design consultant can help buyers choose the right fixtures, finishes and fittings.

 Mortgage estimation online: Users can estimate their mortgage on Beazer's website prior to ordering a home so that they can stay within budget.

-Beazer Homes Company Profile
+Beazer Homes Company Information